General Society Fall Lectures Series Commence on September 9th

 Tuesday, November 26th at 6.30pm, Baroque Virtuosity with Kinga Augustyn, Christopher Morrongiello, Rebecca Pechefsky and Lukas Wronski

 A musical evening with a program of virtuosic works by European composers spanning close to 200 years, from the very early Baroque music of Diomese Cate to the late Baroque/Early Classical period music of Antonio Soler.
 The evening will include a short talk by violin maker Lukas Wronski on the history of string making.
 Featuring Kinga Augustyn on Baroque Violin; Christopher Morrongiello, Archlute, Baroque Guitar and Lute; and Rebecca Pechefsky, Harpsichord.
+This concert is a part of the XXI Chopin & Friends International Festival, please click here for more information on the festival.
 To register, please click here.

 Tuesday, December 3rd at 6.30pm, Hammer & Homework/Auction and Education: the Impact of Connoisseurship and Provenance on the Valuation of Works of Art with Ann-Marie Richard, Sotheby’s Institute of Art, Director, MA Fine and Decorative Art and Design.